derhuerst/hafas-gtfs-rt-feed/readme.md

 ## Contributing

-If you have a question or have difficulties using `vbb-gtfs-rt-feed`, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/vbb-gtfs-rt-feed/issues).
+If you have a question or have difficulties using `hafas-gtfs-rt-feed`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/hafas-gtfs-rt-feed/issues).